mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=12), firstName=FirstName(firstName=Tom), lastName=LastName(lastName=Holland))
 ```

-On the other hand, the `onEach` function is used to apply a lambda to each value emitted by the flow.
+On the other hand, **the `onEach` function is used to apply a lambda to each value emitted by the flow**.
 The function has the same features as the `onStart` function, which means it accepts a lambda with a `FlowCollector<T>` as receiver as input.
 As we previously saw, the `FlowCollector<T>` lets us emit new values inside the lambda.

 Let's add a delay of one second between the emissions of each actor playing the Spider-Man role.
 We can use the `onEach` function to add the delay: